Loading Guild Resources

 Registration should not be confused with licensing under the Act; registration is entirely separate and only applies to landlords.

-A landlord of a dwelling which is being offered to let or is subject to a 'domestic tenancy' needs to be registered.
+A landlord of a dwelling that is being offered to let or is subject to a 'domestic tenancy' must be registered.

-If the landlord lives outside Wales and lets a property in Wales, the landlord still needs to register.
+If the landlord lives outside Wales and lets a property in Wales, they still need to register.
 Any number of properties (including just one) will trigger the requirement to register, and a single registration can cover all the properties owned by that landlord.

-If a property has been recently purchased with an occupier in situ, registration must be done within 28 days from when the property has been assigned to the landlord.
+If a property has been recently purchased with an occupier in situ, registration must be done within 28 days of the property being assigned to the landlord.

 Suppose a property has been purchased with an existing occupier in place.
 The owner does not intend to continue renting to the person and wants to occupy the property as their home.
 In that case, the owner does not need to register.
-This is subject to the landlord taking steps to recover possession within 28 days from when it was assigned to them and as long as they "continue to diligently pursue the recovery of possession".
-Advice may need to be sought for this situation because failing to register can have severe consequences for seeking possession.
+This is subject to the landlord taking steps to recover possession within 28 days of assignment to them, and to their "continue to diligently pursue the recovery of possession".
+Advice may be needed in this situation, as failing to register can have severe consequences when seeking possession.

 Registration is via Rent Smart Wales, operated by Cardiff City Council.
 An online form is available for completion, and a fee is payable.